imthenachoman/How-To-Secure-A-Linux-Server/README.md

 For SSH, a public and private key is created on the client.
 You want to keep both keys secure, especially the private key.
 Even though the public key is meant to be public, it is wise to make sure neither keys fall fall in the wrong hands.

 When you connect to an SSH server, SSH will look for a public key that matches the client you're connecting from in the file `~/.ssh/authorized_keys` on the server you're connecting to.
 Notice the file is in the **home folder** of the ID you're trying to connect to.
 So, after creating the public key, you need to append it to `~/.ssh/authorized_keys`.
 One approach is to copy it to a USB stick and physically transfer it to the server.
-Or, if you're sure there is [nobody listening between the client you're on and your server](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), you can use `ssh-copy-id` to transfer and append the public key.
+Anther approach is to use use [`ssh-copy-id`](https://www.ssh.com/ssh/copy-id) to transfer and append the public key.

 After the keys have been created and the public key has been appended to `~/.ssh/authorized_keys` on the host, SSH uses the public and private keys to verify identity and then establish a secure connection.
 How identity is verified is a complicated process but [Digital Ocean](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process) has a very nice write-up of how it works.
 At a high level, identity is verified by the server encrypting a challenge message with the public key, then sending it to the client.
 If the client cannot decrypt the challenge message with the private key, the identity can't be verified and a connection will not be established.